wwpass/passhub/InstallingPassHubOnUbuntu18.04.md

 // Set to true to request PIN or biometrics each time user signs in, set to false otherwise. define('WWPASS_PIN_REQUIRED', true);

-// Log out on hardware PassKey removal, default true define('WWPASS_LOGOUT_ON_KEY_REMOVAL', true);
+// Log out on hardware WWPass Key removal, default true define('WWPASS_LOGOUT_ON_KEY_REMOVAL', true);

 // MAX allocated resources, storage size in bytes